Registration

 (4035) Year

 Like a traditional class, Honors English focuses on literary and informational reading, writing, speaking, and research skills, which are taught within literature-themed units.
 However, this course is taught with increased depth and pacing; furthermore, the text used in class is more often above grade level, and writing and research is considerably more in-depth.
-Students must turn in an honors application with their course request form to enroll in this class.

 Mathematics

-math 8
+Math 8

 (5100) Year

-This course covers the Utah core standards for 8th graders.
-Students will learn through differentiated instruction and blended learning with online programs, such as Mathia and Aleks.
-Honors opportunities will be given to all students in this course, and students will receive the Honors designation on their transcript if they choose to complete the Honors opportunities offered throughout each term.
-Instruction will focus on three critical areas: 1) formulating and reasoning about expressions and equations, 2) functions, 3) analyzing 2- and 3-dimensional space and figures, and applying the Pythagorean Theorem.
+This course covers the Utah core standards for eighth graders.
+Students will learn through differentiated instruction and blended learning with online programs such as Mathia and Aleks.
+Instruction will focus on three critical areas: 1) formulating and reasoning about expressions and equations 2) functions 3) analyzing 2- and 3-dimensional space and figures and applying the Pythagorean Theorem.

 secondary Math 1 Honors